vfarcic/vfarcic.github.io/devops24/README.md

 Please make sure that you have **AWS admin permissions**.
 If in doubt, use your personal instead of a corporate account.

+You'll also need a [Docker Hub account](https://hub.docker.com/).
+Please register if you haven't already.

-Execute the instructions that follow to confirm that all the prerequisites are met.
+Execute the instructions that follow to confirm that the prerequisites are met.
 If using Windows, run the commands from GitBash.

 First, create AWS **access key ID** and **secret access key**.
 If you never created them before, please follow the instructions from [Managing Access Keys for Your AWS Account](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html).